 how to make drainage holes in plastic pots

 Depending on the material your plastic planter is made of, it may not be possible to make drainage holes.
-Plastic that is stiff and brittle can easily crack.
-You may break the planter by trying to drill a drainage hole into the brittle plastic.
+Plastic that is stiff and brittle can easily crack, and you may break the planter by trying to drill a drainage hole.
+However, if you have a softer plastic planter, you may be able to successfully drill a drainage hole.

 Spur-point drill bits, or dowel bits, are typically recommended for drilling holes in plastic.
 These types of drill bits are manufactured to make clean, neat holes in materials.
 The size of your planter will determine how big of a drill bit you’ll need, but a ½ inch spur-point drill bit is a good starting point.

-Place your planter upright on a scrap piece of wood on a flat space.
-The scrap wood allows you to drill through the plastic, which helps avoid chipping and keeps your surfaces safe.
+- Place your planter upright on a flat surface, using a scrap piece of wood underneath to help avoid chipping and keep your surfaces safe.

 How to drill drainage holes in fiberglass planters

 Fiberglass planters are durable, sturdy, and weather-resistant.
-Though it is possible to drill holes in your fiberglass planters, it’s often much more time-efficient to order fiberglass planters with drainage holes pre-drilled.
+Though it is possible to drill holes in your fiberglass planters, it’s often much more time-efficient to order fiberglass planters with pre-drilled drainage holes.
+However, if you’d like to drill your own, here are the supplies you’ll need and the basic steps to follow.

-You’ll need face protection, a drill, a 1-inch or ½ inch spade drill bit, a pencil, a piece of scrap wood, and a wet/dry vacuum.
+Supplies: Face protection, a drill, a 1-inch or ½-inch spade drill bit, a pencil, a piece of scrap wood, and a wet/dry vacuum.

 - Put the planter upright on the piece of scrap wood.
 We don’t recommend putting the planter upside down, as it can scratch the planter’s exterior.

-- Use the pencil to mark on the planter interior where you’d like your drainage holes placed.
+- Use a pencil to mark on the planter’s interior where you’d like your drainage holes placed.

-- Set the drill bit on the pencil marks and slowly pull the trigger to start drilling.
+- Set the drill bit on the pencil marks and slowly start drilling.
 Let the blade bite into the fiberglass until you’ve reached through to the other side of the planter.

 - Use the vacuum to clear away any fiberglass dust.